Esensia/-/Mutability.md

 # Call by reference

-##### each formal parameter of the function gets a copy of each reference in the argments.
+##### each formal parameter of the function gets a copy of each reference in the arguments.
 In other words, the parameters inside the function become aliases of the actual arguments